 The goal for many is to get the email out of their inbox instead of its real purpose: to communicate by sharing, exchanging or clarifying an idea.
 What is the result?
 In the rush to respond, emails are sent with typos, grammatical errors and half-formulated thoughts.

-TrainSMART’s business email etiquette training workshop, “Mastering The Art of The Email To Propel Your Career,” is based on the simple concept that all communications have a result.
+TrainSMART’s email etiquette training for employees, “Mastering The Art of The Email To Propel Your Career,” is based on the simple concept that all communications have a result.
 If you want a result that demonstrates your professionalism, you need to create emails that are professional.

 - Ambiguous Subject Lines